 In case you are curious to know more about Jenkins, its installation, configuration and usage, please check their official documentation.

-If you use one of our Linux VPS Hosting services, you don’t have to Install Jenkins on Ubuntu 16.04 yourself, you can simply ask our expert Linux admins to install Jenkins on Ubuntu 16.04 for you.
+If you use one of our Hosted Jenkins services, you don’t have to Install Jenkins on Ubuntu 16.04 yourself, you can simply ask our expert Linux admins to install Jenkins on Ubuntu 16.04 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on How to Install Jenkins on Ubuntu 16.04, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.